mana/manasource-doc/manaserv_protocol.md

 layout: wiki
 ---
 {% include toc.md %}
-#  the Mana server server protocol
+# The Mana server protocol

-When playing on a the Mana server server, the player will interact with different other entities, includinf his/her own character, use item, chat, fight monsters, use skills, ...
+When playing on a Mana server, the player will interact with different other entities, includinf his/her own character, use item, chat, fight monsters, use skills, ...

-In order to deal with all players real-time requests in an efficient way, a the Mana server server message protocol has been defined to give the client all the necessary information, in a minimalistic approach, to save bandwidth and server computation cycles.
+In order to deal with all players real-time requests in an efficient way, a Mana server message protocol has been defined to give the client all the necessary information, in a minimalistic approach, to save bandwidth and server computation cycles.

 The protocol has been defined in a way that if the client can compute a data, it will have to do it as the server will try to avoid unnecessary computation for the clients.